|The MIAA Modifications and Guidelines are listed below with LHS Additional clarifying statements.|

 - Team Handshakes – Athletes shall NOT exchange handshakes before, during or following practices and competitions.
 Some MIAA sport specific modifications suggest sportsmanship recognition practices which replace handshakes.

 - Spectators – Spectators must practice social distancing between different household units and accept personal responsibility for public health guidelines.
-The number of spectators is determined in compliance with EEA, DESE and DPH guidelines. *Currently, Ludlow Athletics will not be allowing fans at our events.
-Athletics will continually assess the situation as the year progresses and loosen that restriction if we are able.
+The number of spectators is determined in compliance with EEA, DESE and DPH guidelines. * Currently, Ludlow Athletics allows home fans only limiting two guests per player for outdoor games and one guest per player for indoor games.
+Athletics will continually assess the situation as the year progresses.
 Ludlow High School has partnered with the National Federation of High School Sports (NFHS) to live stream our games through their network.
 All contests played in the LHS gym and stadium will be streamed.
 Families can purchase a monthly subscription of $10 or an annual subscription for $69.99 to watch the contests.*

 - *Transportation – See below